Tuesday

 December 29, 1907 [L’Éclipse du soleil en pleine lune/The Eclipse: Courtship of the Sun and Moon]

-This is, in the end, a grand accomplishment, for Méliès' stories can be told only as animated pictures.
-The stage will not do, and the printed page even less so.
-This is a true cinematic reality, take it or leave it, vulgar and startling, approaching beauty--but with lovey-dovey smirks, nervous excitement brimming as the planets curl their lascivious lips and the Medieval astronomer dons his motley, more a clown than the white-face Sun and Moon.
+This is, in the end, a grand accomplishment.
+The stage will not do, and the printed page even less so to achieve this cinematic reality—take it or leave it, vulgar and startling, approaching beauty—but with lovey-dovey smirks, nervous excitement brimming as the planets curl their lascivious lips and the Medieval astronomer dons his motley, more a clown than the white-face Sun and Moon.

 Post a Comment